 If you’re specifically looking for a raincoat for your pug then the BbearT is one of the best and most flamboyant you can get.

-This is made of 100% waterproof polyester which is the same material us humans have in our raincoats.
-You can clearly see that they’ve also put quite a bit of effort into the eye popping design which is sure to brighten anyone’s day when they walk past you during a wet walk.
+This is made of 100% waterproof polyester which is the same material as humans have in our raincoats.
+You can clearly see that they’ve also put quite a bit of effort into the eye-popping design which is sure to brighten anyone’s day when they walk past you during a wet walk.

 This coat also has a good which is more than just an aesthetic addition as it is long enough to cover some parts of the head.
-For pugs and their short snouts this will keep most of their head dry and stop the water from dripping down into their eyes.
-As we all know, Pug eyes are bulbous and a little more exposed than most breeds.
+For pugs and their short snouts, this will keep most of their head dry and stop the water from dripping down into their eyes.

 5. Morezi Pug Snowsuit

-Splash proof, windproof and snow proof the Morezi snowsuit is one of the best coats for keeping a Pug dry and warm in areas which get particularly cold such as Scotland and Scottish Isles.
+Splashproof, windproof and snowproof.
+The Morezi snowsuit is one of the best coats for keeping a pug dry and warm in areas which get particularly cold such as Scotland and the Scottish Isles.
 This coat is extremely thick with double polar fleece lining which you can immediately feel when you touch it.

 We love the colours available and how easy it is to get on and adjusted thanks to the ‘magic band’ – you won’t need to lift a single leg to get it on or whip it off.
-Best of all, the Morezi Pug snowsuit is extremely cheap and excellent value for money and often available for as little as £10 with a 1 year warranty and money back guarantee.
+Best of all, the Morezi Pug snowsuit is extremely cheap often available for as little as £10 with a 1-year warranty and money-back guarantee.